 Depending on the nature of your business and the specific conversion goal that you want to achieve, targeting only search users might benefit you the most.

-For example, if you know that your target audience consists primarily of search users (people who search Google when they’re looking for information), you can let your ads show up above the organic listings or on the right side of the search.
+For example, if you know that your target audience consists primarily of search users (people who search Google when they’re looking for information), you can let your ads show up above the organic listings.

 Before deciding which approach to use, you should ask yourself this question: “do I really need my ads on other sites that may not have my target audience’s best interests at heart?”